Clinical Trials for Gynecologic Cancers

 Types of Clinical Trials

-We participate in many GOG-NCI clinical trials as well as others.
+We participate in many NRG Oncology, and GOG Foundation, and industry-sponsored trials.
 An average of 40 clinical trials for gynecologic cancers may be in progress here at any given time.
 These trials are designed by our physicians or conducted in collaboration with other institutions and industry.

 This research aims to advance knowledge and treatment options, including: chemotherapy to make cancer more responsive to radiation; biologic ways to stimulate the immune system to fight cancer; agents to stop cancer growth by blocking blood-vessel formation; newly developed vaccines for use after a second remission.